mikeg1440/Moniez/README.md

       password: [YOUR DB PASSWORD]
   ```
   * Since the project is using rails credentials store if you want to use some other way to handle credentials like with the dotenv gem then you need to change the `config/database.yml` file to grab the username and password from where ever you stored the information instead of the rails encrypted credential store.
+  * Make sure the database is already running, on Debian/Ubuntu systems `systemctl status postgresql`.
+If it does not show the `postgresql.service` as `active` then you can run the following to start it, `systemctl start postgresql`.
 5. Run `rails db:setup` to create database and run migrations
 6. Finally to run the API server run `rails s`